College Scholarships for Women

 Scholarships for Women

 Many organizations offer college scholarships for women, including professional organizations, private foundations, research institutions, and state governments.
-Students can find scholarships based on their major, state, college, or career interests.
+Students can find scholarships based on their major, state, college, and career interests.

 This page provides a list of scholarships to help you get started, but you should also research additional opportunities based on your unique circumstances.